rmrodell/BIDamplicon/pipeline/README.md

 # File Prep

 The point of file prep is to go from a compressed fastq file, named as a barcode from Nanopore demultiplexing, into a mapped bam file that is ready for downstream processing.
+All scripts are intended to work on Sherlock, Stanford's HPC.

 ## submit_file_prep.sh